tanin47/play-json-form/README.md

 --------

 1. Run `sbt generator/run` in order to generate the classes in `givers.form.generated`.
-2. Run `sbt test` to run all tests
+2. Run `sbt test` to run all tests.
-3. Run `sbt clean publishSigned` to publish
+3. Run `sbt clean publishSigned sonaUpload` to publish.
+4. Go to https://central.sonatype.com/publishing and publish the new version.